Active Learning for Crowd-Sourced Databases: Abstract

-Based on this observation, we present two new {\it active learning} algorithms to combine humans and algorithms together in a crowd-sourced database.
-Our algorithms are based on the theory of non-parametric bootstrap, which makes our results applicable to a broad class of machine learning models.
-Our results, on three real-life datasets collected with Amazon's Mechanical Turk, and on 15 well-known UCI data sets, show that our methods on average ask humans to label one to two orders of magnitude fewer items to achieve the same accuracy as the baseline (that randomly chooses which items to be labeled by the crowd), and two to eight times fewer questions than previous active learning schemes.
+Our results, on $3$ \tofix{real-world} datasets collected with Amazon's Mechanical Turk, and on 15 well-known UCI datasets, show that our methods on average ask $1$--$2$ orders of magnitude fewer questions than the baseline, and $4.5$--$44\times$ fewer questions than the state-of-the-art active learning algorithms. }

+\comment{ , making them applicable to almost arbitrary classifiers, (ii) are amenable to embarrassingly parallel execution, (iii) treat the classifier as a block-box, with no modifications to the user-code---an important requirement in many scientific and industrial settings that have developed sophisticated classifiers over the years, and finally, (iv) automatically adjust the required degree of redundancy for each individual label to minimize the human-noise. }